connorslagle/sql-intro/assignment.md

 1. Import `psycopg2` and create a connection to the database with

     ```python
-    conn = psycopg2.connect(dbname='postgres',
+    conn = psycopg2.connect(dbname='readychef',
                         host='localhost',
                         user='postgres',
                         password='password')
     ```
 2. Create a cursor from the connection and execute a query to select the first 10 rows from the event table.
 Use a `for` loop to iterate over the cursor, printing out each row.

-3. Write a that takes a query string and database connection, executes the query, and returns a list of rows.
+3. Write a function that takes a query string and database connection, executes the query, and returns a list of rows.
 Call the function on a statement selecting the first 10 rows of the users table.
+Is it better for a function to return a list of rows or the cursor itself?

+4. Use the `read_sql` function in `pandas` to load the same query into a dataframe.
+For the remainng questions, you can use either approach.

 ### Part 3: Select statements

 1. To get an understanding of the data, run a [SELECT](http://www.postgresqltutorial.com/postgresql-select/) statement on each table.
 Keep all the columns and limit the number of rows to 10.
-        ```
-        SELECT *
-        FROM events
-        LIMIT 10;
-        ```

-2. Write a `SELECT` statement that would get just the userids.
+2. Write a `SELECT` statement that would get just the userids from the events table.

 3. Maybe you're just interested in what the campaign ids are.
-Use 'SELECT DISTINCT' to figure out all the possible values of that column.
+Use 'SELECT DISTINCT' to figure out all the possible values of that column in the appropriate table.

     *Note:*  Pinterest=PI, Facebook=FB, Twitter=TW, and Reddit=RE